Col. Kennedy: Teal'c, beings of this form evolved here, on Earth.

 Long ago, visitors came down from the stars, and took humans (and possibly other Earth species) away to other worlds.
 Now that we have the ability to travel between those stars, we keep running into our long-lost cousins.

-- In David Weber's Empire From The Ashes trilogy, humans on Earth are transplants descended from the stranded crew of an interstellar warship which has disguised itself as the Moon.
+- In David Weber's Empire from the Ashes trilogy, humans on Earth are transplants descended from the stranded crew of an interstellar warship which has disguised itself as the Moon.
 Humans were originally native to another planet, Mycos (as is all the other life on Earth — explaining why it is biologically related to humanity).
 Note the Humans from the ship were descended from humans on Birhat, which survived the last cycle of destruction which claimed Mycos at the end of the Third Imperium.
 It's not fully known if the First and Second Imperiums were human.

 - The Narnia series has a magical version of this to explain why there are humans in Narnia.
 They're all descended from a London cab driver and his wife, and/or Mediterranean brigands and their islander "wives", who came later, and/or from various similar transplants that aren't explicitly mentioned in the books but may have happened.